Department of Labor Logo United States Department of Labor

 Standard geographic area definitions based on existing political divisions are used by the LAUS program to determine the specific areas for which estimates are generated.
 These same definitions are used by other federal and state agencies, enabling comparison and tabulation of data across programs.
 Standardized definitions also increase the availability of input data for the LAUS program from other statistical or administrative programs.

 Local geographic area designations vary across the United States.
-For example, parishes in Louisiana and boroughs in Alaska are equivalent to counties; independent cities in Maryland, Missouri, Nevada, and Virginia are considered equivalent to counties; and cities and towns in New England are used instead of counties, since counties in New England historically have little geopolitical significance.
+For example, parishes in Louisiana, boroughs in Alaska, and independent cities in Maryland, Missouri, Nevada, and Virginia are considered equivalent to counties.

 Federal Statistical Areas

-Information on subsequent area updates by OMB is available on our Federal Statistical Area Delineations page.
+More information on the OMB updates is available on our Federal Statistical Area Delineations page.

 Small Labor Market Areas

-Broadly, a LMA is an economically integrated geographic area within which individuals can reside and find employment within a reasonable distance or can readily change employment without changing their place of residence.
+Broadly, an LMA is an economically integrated geographic area within which individuals can reside and find employment within a reasonable distance or can readily change employment without changing their place of residence.
 In addition, LMAs are non-overlapping and geographically exhaustive.
 Since these areas are based on the degree of economic integration as measured by commuting flows without regard to state boundaries, interstate LMAs exist.
-LMAs in New England are composed of cities and towns rather than counties.

 1. Worker flows were examined, and counties combined into one small LMA if either or both of the following conditions were met: